aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 We would instead propose to remove all the existing attributes and instead, simply include a list of AvailabilityZone objects, where each AvailabilityZone object looks like
 ```
+// Name would be used to match the availability zone defined in the datacenter config to the credentials passed in from the cloud-config ini file
+Name string `json:"name"`
 // Domain contains a grouping of accounts.
 Domains usually contain multiple accounts that have some logical relationship to each other and a set of delegated administrators with some authority over the domain and its subdomains
 // This field is considered as a fully qualified domain name which is the same as the domain path without "ROOT/" prefix.
 For example, if "foo" is specified then a domain with "ROOT/foo" domain path is picked.
 // The value "ROOT" is a special case that points to "the" ROOT domain of the CloudStack.
 That is, a domain with a path "ROOT/ROOT" is not allowed.